Late-time H/He-poor circumstellar interaction in the type-Ic supernova SN 2021ocs: an exposed oxygen-magnesium layer and extreme stripping of the progenitor: Results and Discussion

-Considering the blue {$(g-r)$} color seen as early as $\sim50$~d after explosion, it is possible that the interaction occurred earlier, meaning that the mass loss probed occurred at even shorter time before the SN.
-This indicates that the SN progenitor star could have been surrounded by CSM at the time of explosion although not as embedded as in the case of SNe Icn/Ibn, which show a rapidly increasing CSM density toward the SN progenitor \citep[steeper than $r^{-2}$,][]{maeda22}.
+In SN~2021ocs, the CSM interaction likely occurred past the light curve peak.
+Clearly, if interaction is present, it cannot be strong early on.
+A delayed interaction may be interpreted as a detached or low-density nearby CSM, which was surrounding the SN progenitor star at the time of explosion.
+Furthermore, for the interaction to be dominating at late times, the amount of CSM must be {small} \citep[see e.g.][]{dessart22}.
+Assuming an ejecta velocity of 10~000 km~s$^{-1}$, if CSM interaction {started $\sim$50~d after the explosion as inferred from the blue $(g-r)$ color,} then the distance traversed by the unimpeded SN ejecta {would be $\sim4 \times 10^{15}$ cm from the progenitor star}. {This inferred CSM distance is similar to those in other interacting SESNe with detached CSM (e.g. SN~2017dio, \citealt{hk18})}.
+In the case of SN~2021ocs, as a type-Ic SN its progenitor could have been a carbon-oxygen star with a wind velocity of $\sim$1000 km~s$^{-1}$.
+If the CSM was formed through such a wind, the mass loss probed by the CSM interaction would have occurred $\sim$500 d before the SN.
+At this time, the progenitor star {would have just finished} the C-shell burning stage and {starting} Ne burning \citep{fuller17}. {The short CSM distance and time before the SN explosion indicate} that the SN progenitor star could have been surrounded by CSM at the time of explosion although not as embedded as in the case of SNe Icn/Ibn, which show a rapidly increasing CSM density toward the SN progenitor \citep[steeper than $r^{-2}$,][]{maeda22}.
 The immediate circumstellar environment of SN~2021ocs, therefore, was relatively clean compared to those of SNe Icn/Ibn, as the explosion was first seen as a normal type-Ic SN without CSM interaction.
-This suggests that the CSM density was low closer to the progenitor star.
+This suggests that the CSM density was low closer to the progenitor star, {implying a possible CSM distribution in a detached torus or disk, clumps, or a shell, which in any case contains a central cavity}.
 Two possible interpretations arise regarding the progenitor mass loss as it approaches the terminal explosion: (1) a low progenitor mass-loss rate, suggesting that mass loss may have become weaker once the stripping reached the inner O-Mg core, or (2) the progenitor ejected some material which pushed away slower CSM in the vicinity, creating a cavity.
 In either case, SN~2021ocs represents the most extreme case of envelope stripping where the O-Mg layer of the progenitor is exposed.
-Within the SN ejecta-CSM interaction case, it is positioned at the end of the sequence of CSM build-up resulting from the progenitor stripping: IIn $\rightarrow$ Ibn $\rightarrow$ Icn $\rightarrow$ SN~2021ocs.
+Within the {massive star} SN ejecta-CSM interaction case, it is positioned at the end of the sequence of CSM build-up resulting from the progenitor stripping: IIn $\rightarrow$ Ibn $\rightarrow$ Icn $\rightarrow$ SN~2021ocs.